Court Urged to Closely Scrutinize Agencies’ Redactions of Public Records

 Contact: media@aldf.org

 SAN FRANCISCO — Today the Animal Legal Defense Fund filed an amicus curiae (“friend of the court”) brief in a case that focuses on the public’s right to access records under the Freedom of Information Act (FOIA).
-In the brief, the Animal Legal Defense Fund argues that courts need to carefully review federal agencies’ claims that business information can be withheld from the public
+In the brief, the Animal Legal Defense Fund argues that courts need to carefully review federal agencies’ claims that business information can be withheld from the public.

-In the case, Charles Seife, a science writer and professor, is suing the Food and Drug Administration (FDA) for access to information pertaining to the approval process for controversial human drug.
+In the case, Charles Seife, a science writer and professor, is suing the Food and Drug Administration (FDA) for access to information pertaining to the approval process for a controversial human drug.
 In responding to Seife’s FOIA request, FDA withheld information vital to determining whether the agency acted properly in approving the drug.
 FDA claimed the information could be withheld under FOIA’s Exemption 4, which protects privileged and confidential information.

 In 2016, the Animal Legal Defense Fund secured a groundbreaking victory in its nearly decade-long suit against the FDA for improperly withholding information about egg-laying hen facilities under Exemption 4.
 The Ninth Circuit Court of Appeals sided with the Animal Legal Defense Fund and reversed the district court’s grant of summary judgment for FDA, remanding the case back to the district court for an evidentiary hearing to determine whether FDA’s withholdings were proper.
 As a result, the court ordered FDA to release four out of five categories of information it had previously withheld.
 This information is crucial to the public’s understanding of egg production, as well as to the Animal Legal Defense Fund’s advocacy.